When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Great Choice for Learning Numbers

-This toy is a fun way to teach children ages 4 and above simple math.
-You will have 110 colorful and strong magnets to do the job.
-It comes with a storage tub, making it easy to put away the toys.
+This toy is a fun, tactile way to teach children ages 4 and above simple math.
+You get 110 colorful, thick foam magnets that are easy to grab.
+It comes with a storage tub, making cleanup a breeze.

-It’s ideal for homeschooling, classroom setup, or even fun times at home.
-Each number is 1.75 inches long — just the right size for your child’s little hands.
+It is ideal for homeschooling, classroom setups, or just fridge math.
+Each number is 1.75 inches tall, just the right size for little hands to manipulate.

 TrueBalance Educational STEM Toy